lenguyenthanh/BetterAsyncTask/README.md

  * Flexibility
  * Very effective with json
  * Intergarate with Jackson library
+ * Suitable with small and quick project

 ## Getting Started

- * Using BetterAsyncTask as Android library or build BetterAsyncTask to get jar file
+ * Using BetterAsyncTask as a project library or build BetterAsyncTask to get jar file
  * In your manifest file add the permissions, INTERNET,  ACCESS_NETWORK_STATE

 ## License